mfontanini/dot11decrypt/README.md

 as to identify the BSSIDs associated with each SSID.
 Afterwards, it waits for EAPOL handshakes, which are required for decryption.
-Note that if the 4-way handshake is not processed, then decryption will not be successfull.
+Note that if the 4-way handshake is not processed, then decryption will not be successful.
 After that, the traffic sent by clients for which the handshake was captured will be decrypted.